 Hi!
-I’m Darien Gee, Founder and self-appointed Creative Director, Recipe Curator, and Community Happiness Specialist.
+I’m Darien Gee, Founder and self-appointed Creative Director and Recipe Curator for the Friendship Bread Kitchen.
 I’m also the author of Friendship Bread: A Novel and all the novels that followed.

 About the Kitchen: The Friendship Bread Kitchen was born on January 13, 2010 while I was writing my novel, Friendship Bread, and experimenting with different Amish Friendship Bread variations.
 My mission was simple: meet like-minded people who loved Amish Friendship Bread and maybe even swap a few recipes.

 For almost a year my house smelled of sugar and cinnamon.
 I was writing, I was baking, I was connecting with people about the book and the bread.
 I looked for ways to make it gluten free (tricky) or low cholesterol (easy), but above all accessible to everyone.
 I wanted people to have fun with it, to be creative with it, and to share it with others.